subhadeepchowdhury41/kisaan-saathi-app/README.md

 # kisaan-saathi-app
-A mobile application to help farmers out as a personal companion.
+A mobile application to help farmers out as their personal companion.